 In 2016 there was a 33% growth in investment into start-ups that saw $367m flow into the sector.
-While there is a concentration of the fintechs around South Africa, Kenya and Nigeria, this trend actually continues
+While there is a concentration of the fintechs around South Africa, Kenya and Nigeria, this trend actually continues across the continent.

 Fintech companies on the continent are looking to go after African problems and opportunities, and many of these companies look into payments, remittances, identity, financial inclusion and leveraging data to improve credit-scoring and access to basic financial products.

 These companies not only offer job creation, new revenue opportunities and cheaper methods of delivery, they also improve financial inclusion.
 As of 2014 over 60% of the adults in sub-Saharan Africa did not have bank accounts, so by embracing the fintech revolution, we will significantly improve basic access to financial services.

 The World Economic Forum believes that partnerships with fintechs are one of the biggest business trends to watch this year, particularly in the technology space.

 It was initially feared that fintechs would disrupt the big players in the various fields, however, these previous ‘rivals’ are coming together to use one another’s strengths for mutual benefit.